 10. When it comes to getting pregnant, being overweight or obese: a) Can make conceiving more challenging b) Has no effect whatsoever

 Answer: Can make conceiving more challenging On its own, being overweight or obese does not impact fertility, but extra weight can sometimes be responsible for irregular periods, which make tracking ovulation trickier.
 Consider instead tracking basal body temperature, monitoring cervical mucus or using an ovulation kit.

 Answer: None of the above You conceived your first child in lightning speed, so Baby #2 is likely to be conceived quickly too, right?
 Wrong.
 Grossman says there’s no connection.
-“Conceiving a second child is faster [than conceiving a first child] for some and slower for others.”
+“Conceiving a second child is faster [than] for some and slower for others.”